SockNastre/BethesdaArchive2-GNMF/README.md

 A: The [BSA Browser](https://github.com/AlexxEG/BSA_Browser) tool by AlexxEG (see credits) supports opening GNMF BA2.

 Q: _Why only one chunk?
 Does that matter?_
-A: I have not researched multi-chunk GNMF BA2 but for authenticities sake I will try to include the option in a future release.
+A: I have not researched multi-chunk GNMF BA2 but for authenticities sake I may try to include the option in a future release.
 From experience one chunk will do fine, but it can be assumed with a lot of high resolution textures multi-chunk would help.

 Q: _What does saving the String Table do?_
 A: By default this should be on, but this removes the table from the packed output.
 It shouldn't have any effects on mods loading, but may effect loading from archive readers.
 Personally I recommend keeping this on.